joaopedro/Candy/README.md

 And access the project from http://localhost:8080

 There are two REST api's available in the project.
 One accessible under http://localhost:8080/manage with a alps descriptor [http://localhost:8080/manage/alps](http://localhost:8080/manage/alps).
-And another wich is dynamic, depending on the entities you create, the is located under http://localhost:8080/api.
+And another wich is dynamic, depending on the entities you create, there is located under http://localhost:8080/api.

 To try the REST api you can use curl and do something like this to create the dynamic entity :